 ORAL HISTORY WORKSHOPS

-Presented by Virginia Espino of the UCLA Library Center for Oral History Research, UCLA staff trains community members in oral history methods to record the stories of Olvera Street merchants, Historic La Plaza UMC congregation members, and others.
+Presented by Virginia Espino of the UCLA Library Center for Oral History Research, UCLA staff trains community members in oral history methods to record the stories of Olvera Street merchants, Historic La Plaza United Methodist Church congregation members, and others.

 Training is provided for those interested in serving as Museum docents.
 Additionally, we will coordinate with the other museums, churches, and non-profits to provide a comprehensive and inclusive approach in telling the story of Olvera Street and the founding of Los Angeles.